panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 `const countRef = useRef(0)` creates a references `countRef` initialized with `0`.

-When the button is clicked, `handle` function is invoked where the reference value is incremented: `countRef.current++`.
+When the button is clicked, `handle` function is invoked and the reference value is incremented: `countRef.current++`.
 The reference value is logged to the console.

-What's interesting is that updating the reference value `countRef.current++` doesn't trigger component re-rendering &mdash; `'I rendered!'` is logged to console just once during initial rendering.
+Note that updating the reference value `countRef.current++` doesn't trigger component re-rendering &mdash; `'I rendered!'` is logged to console just once during initial rendering.

 Now a reasonable question: what's the main difference between references and state?